Leha44581/Splendid-Ranching/splendid ranching vault/Biomes.md

 Aboveground
 - Ancient ruins
 	- Mysterious ruins with ancient unnatural structures
-	- Minty,
 - Dry reef
 	- Arid and wind-swept rocklands
-	- Slimy, Sweet, Boomcat,
 - Indigo quarry
 	- Winding network of cliffs with crystal formations
-	- Bitwise, All-Seeing, Webby, Weeping
-	-
 - Magma Mounts
 	- A scorching high up volcanic environment
-	- Blazing, Bony, Luminous,
 - Opal desert
 	- A curious odd desert, far dunes with large crystals pertruding form the sands
-	- Puddle, Orby, Luminous, Gold
-	-
-- The wilds
+- Moss blanket
-	- A lush collection of ancient untamed islands
+	- A lush almost jungle like biome, high cliffs and tangling knots
-	-

 Underground
 - Caves/dripstone caves?
 	- The caves below, monstrous slimes
 - Candy cavity
-	- A colorful and sweet land with sugary slimes
+	- Colorful and sweet land with sugary slimes
-	- Sweet slime
 - Forlorn hollows
 	- A dark, damp, unsettling place
-	-
 - Magnetic caves
-	-
+	- Rocky cavern full of red and blue crystals with attractive and repellent properties
 - Primordial caves
-	-
+	- A lush underground with prehistoric carvings, where ancient flora and fauna are present
 - Toxic caves
-	-
+	- A dark radioactive cave featuring a sea of acid

 Other
 - Abyssal chasm